-In this section we show how U.S. macro evidence compares to the impulse responses generated by the model.
-We present IRFs of the data, using technology and monetary policy shocks.
+In this section, we show how U.S. macro evidence compares to the impulse responses generated by the model.
+We implement a local projections (LP) methodology to generate data-based IRFs, using technology and monetary policy shocks.
 We then compare these data-based results to the predictions of the model discussed above.
-The data used are elaborated in Appendix B.
+The methodology and data used are elaborated in Appendix B of the Online Supplementary Material.